 It is not always dark in Sweden; it is only dark in winter.
 Southern Sweden and Northern Sweden can have a very different amount of darkness in the winter.
-There are parts of northern Sweden that do not see any light for many months during winter.
-Southern Sweden will have more sunlight than north Sweden in the winter month.
+Some parts of northern Sweden do not see any light for many months during winter.
+Southern Sweden will have more sunlight than northern Sweden in the winter month.

 Sweden And Darkness During The Winter

 When I went to high school in Sundsvall, Sweden, it would be dark before I left for school in the morning.
-When I came home from school in the afternoon, it was still dark.
-We had a few hours of sunlight during the daytime, but most of the time, it was dark.
+It was still dark when I came home from school in the afternoon.
+We had a few hours of sunlight during the daytime, but it was mostly dark.